The Scientific Insights Blog - RJ Lee Group

 • Material Science: Studying metals, ceramics, and polymers to understand their properties.

-• Batteries: Analysis of electrode materials, including phase identification, crystallite sizing, interplanar spacing, degree of graphitization
+• Batteries: Analysis of electrode materials, including phase identification, crystallite sizing, interplanar spacing, and degree of graphitization.

 • Environmental Science: Assessing contamination and identifying hazardous minerals such as crystalline silica and asbestos.